threader/PC-Tuning/docs/building.md

 ## Integrating Required Files

-Clone the repository and place the **prerequisites** folder and **win-debloat.sh** script in the mounted directory.
+Clone the repository and place the **bin** folder and **win-debloat.sh** script in the mounted directory.
 Open the mounted directory with the command below.

 ```bat
 explorer "%MOUNT_DIR%"